-Information Release: 2021 Addling Commencement
+Information Release: 2022 Addling Commencement

 Egg addling is an important population management tool.
-It is the least invasive form of population control and is supported by many animal welfare groups such as the U.S. Humane Society, which provides a protocol to ensure the process is humane and effective.
+It is the least invasive form of population control, supported by many animal welfare groups such as the U.S. Humane Society, which provides a protocol to ensure the addling process is humane and effective.
 Egg addling involves shaking eggs or coating them with non-toxic biodegradable food-grade corn oil within 14 days of incubation to make them non-viable.
 Once addled, eggs are returned to the nest.
 Geese continue to incubate until they realize the eggs will not hatch.
 By then it is generally too late in the year to produce more eggs.
-Adults are not harmed and will continue with their regular life cycle.
+Adults are not harmed and will continue with their regular annual life cycle.

-Key to success of the program is finding and accessing new nests.
+Key to the success of the program is finding and accessing new nests.
 The public is asked to report lone geese, pairs of geese, or nest locations on private or public land by emailing email@example.com or calling 1-877-943-3209.

 The public is asked to keep away from goose nests and not touch the eggs.
 A federal permit is required to allow crews to addle goose eggs.
 If a nest is on private land, a permission form to access the nest is available on the program website (www.okanagangooseplan.com).
 Crews will be addling until mid-May.